Azure/alz-monitor/docs/wiki/PolicyInitiatives.md

 ## Landing Zone initiative

 This initiative is intended for assignment of policies relevant to a landing zone in the ALZ structure.
-With the guidance provided in [Deployment Guide](https://github.com/Azure/alz-monitor/wiki/DeploymentGuide) this will assign to the Landing Zones management group in the ALZ reference architecture,  details on which policies are included in the initiative as well as what the default enablement state of the policy is, please refer to the below table.
+With the guidance provided in [Deployment Guide](https://github.com/Azure/alz-monitor/wiki/DeploymentGuide) this will be assigned to the Landing Zones management group in the ALZ reference architecture.
+For details on which policies are included in the initiative as well as what the default enablement state of the policy is, please refer to the below table.

 | **Policy Name** | **Path to policy json file** | **Policy default effect** |
 |----------|----------|----------|